 The criteria for assessing the validity of a patent in hearings for preliminary relief are substantially the same as for proceedings on the merits.
 As such, when validity is raised, it can be difficult for a claimant to obtain preliminary relief.
 Further, although it is not always clearly stated in the decisions, judges in hearings for preliminary relief tend to adopt an approach that focuses on a balance of convenience and proportionality.

 Nevertheless, recent cases show that judges are more inclined to grant preliminary injunctions.
-For instance, in the healthcare sector, originators obtained significant preliminary injunctions,26 sometimes even in case of extreme urgency,27 accompanied by recall measures and significant provisional damages.28
+For instance, in the healthcare sector, originators have obtained significant preliminary injunctions,27 sometimes even in cases of extreme urgency,28 accompanied by recall measures and significant provisional damages.29

 If successful, the claimant must initiate an action on the merits within one month of obtaining an order granting preliminary relief.

-In theory, such order can be granted ex parte in case of emergency; namely, if any delay would be likely to cause irremediable harm to the claimant.
+In theory, the order can be granted ex parte in the case of emergency (i.e., if any delay would be likely to cause irremediable harm to the claimant).
 In practice, ex parte preliminary measures are almost never granted in patent matters.
-The judges consider that such measures should only be available in very extreme cases such as repeated infringement by the same infringer.
+The judges consider that those measures should only be available in very extreme cases, such as repeated infringement by the same infringer.

 If the claimant is able to show that there is a risk that recovery of potential damages may be inhibited by the claimant's behaviour, the judge may order the precautionary seizure of the defendant's movable and immovable property.
 This includes the freezing of the defendant's assets.
 These measures are rarely applied in practice.